Subway Sleuths

 Ten weekly sessions are facilitated by Transit Museum Educators and contracted professionals trained in ASD support.

-4th & 5th graders meet in person at 4:30 PM on Thursdays or at 9:30 AM on Saturdays at the Transit Museum in Downtown Brooklyn.
-For students accepted into the program, the first regular Thursday session will be February 29th, and the first regular Saturday session will be March 2nd.
+4th & 5th graders will meet in person at 4:30 PM on Wednesdays or at 9:30 AM on Saturdays at the Transit Museum in Downtown Brooklyn.
+For students accepted into the program, the first regular Wednesday session will be October 9th, and the first regular Saturday session will be October 5th.

 How to Apply

-Applications for the Spring 2024 semester closed on January 24th.
+Applications for the Fall 2024 semester are closed.

 All interested candidates must submit an application.
-Candidates are screened to ensure that the accepted children show similar social and communication profiles and have a strong interest in transit.
+Candidates are screened to ensure that the accepted children show complementary social and communication profiles and have a strong interest in transit.

 Information for 2nd & 3rd graders: